outpost91/advancement-tracker/readme.md

 ## Getting Started

-To start building a PWA with the Ionic PWA Toolkit, clone this repo to a new directory:
+To start building a Royal Ranger Tracker PWA, clone this repo to a new directory:

 ```bash
 git clone https://github.com/ionic-team/ionic-pwa-toolkit.git my-pwa